h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  **How does the algorithm handle missing values during testing?**

   Same as during training.
-If the missing value handling is set to Skip and we are generating predictions, skipped rows will have Na (missing) prediction.
+If the missing value handling is set to Skip and we are generating predictions, skipped rows will have NA (missing) prediction.

 -  **What happens if the response has missing values?**